ckcompton/Logic.Monitor.SE/Documentation/Find-LMDashboardWidgets.md

 ## INPUTS

-### None.
-Does not accept pipeline input.
+### DatasourceNames in an array.
+You can also pipe datasource names to this widget.
 ## OUTPUTS

 ## NOTES
-Groovy code will be pulled from the LM support site by default to ensure latest version is always used.
+Created groups will be placed in a main group called Azure Resources by Subscription in the parent group specified by the -ParentGroupId parameter

 ## RELATED LINKS